 But at the border, the lowrider scene is a lifeline.
 For lots of people here, lowriders are much more than just a hobby.

 The culture that’s coalesced around lowriders on both sides of the border has offered some people here salvation.
 It’s given new meaning and purpose to peoples’ lives — from deportees in Tijuana to military veterans struggling with PTSD in San Diego.

-In this episode of "Only Here," a KPBS podcast about art, culture and life at the Western Hemisphere’s busiest border crossing, a story about lowriders as life rafts.
+In this episode of "Only Here," a KPBS podcast about art, culture and life at the Western Hemisphere’s busiest border crossing, we bring you a story about lowriders as life rafts.